Yersiniosis

 -

-Early Stages: Subtle signs such as reduced feed intake and slight lethargy.
+Early Stages: Subtle signs such as reduced feed intake and slight lethargy, swimming near the surface, darkening of the skin and increase in mortality Fish Site, 2018

 -